 Day 10: Rise early and take a tour of the Doka Coffee Estate, a pioneer of coffee production for more than 70 years.
 This is the perfect opportunity to stock up on Costa Rican coffee before returning home.
 After the coffee tour, travel back to the San Jose airport around noon.
 Flights should depart after 1:30 pm.

-ACCOMMODATIONS: Throughout the trip we will be staying in small local hotels, eco-lodges, and tent cabins.
-Typically there are 2 people per room, matched by gender or requests to room together.
-Your “night in the jungle” may have up to 6 people per room.
+ACCOMMODATIONS: Throughout the trip we will be staying in small local hotels and, eco-lodges, and tent cabins.
+Typically there are 2 people per room,.
 In most rooms, solo travelers have single beds and couples share beds.
 Our hotel accommodations will be simple yet comfortable.
-Costa Rican hotels and other public facilities typically make very few accommodations for people with disabilities.
-As always, WI staff will assist participants who require additional help in every way possible.
-We make every effort to ensure privacy and cleanliness.
+Your “night in the jungle” may have up to 6 people per room.

-MEALS: Kick back and relax while all meals are made for you.
-You'll indulge in typical Costa Rican fair (including casadas–rice, beans, eggs, cheese, fresh fruits and chicken, fish or beef).
+MEALS: You will enjoy typical Costa Rican fair including rice, beans, eggs, cheese, fresh fruits and chicken, fish or beef.
+All meals are prepared for you.
 The water in Costa Rica is almost always safe to drink right out of the tap.
-The only exception is on the Osa Peninsula, where treated and bottled water are readily available.
 We'll enjoy happy hours but the purchase of alcoholic beverages is not included in the trip fees.

 The Central American country of Costa Rica offers visitors a lush tropical paradise, with nearly one-third of the entire nation protected in nature preserves stretching from the nation’s eastern shores on the Caribbean up to the mountain tops and down to the western shores on the Pacific.